-Kibale Forest National Park Chimpanzee Safaris
+Kibale Forest National Park 365

-Kibale Forest National Park is a beautiful location, but not regarded as a typical Big 5 safari destination.
-There are very few big cats (leopards) and no rhino.
-What there is however is one of the best places in the world to see the chimpanzee, with over 500 chimps as well as 12 other species of primate found here.
+It’s not regarded as a typical Big 5 safari destination – it has very few big cats and no rhino – but it is one of the best places in the world to see chimpanzees and other primates, and is home to 500 chimps as well as 12 other species.